kanaria69/Mainecoco/README.md

-## Why did the fireman wear red, white, and blue suspenders?
-To hold his pants up.
+## Where do young cows eat lunch?
+In the calf-ateria.